Desperate Dome (Desperate Reality Cliff) Rock Climbing

 Hike across a large, flat slab to a small stand of trees just left of a seasonal pool.
 On the other side of these trees, it opens up into a grassy meadow with a small ravine of sorts leading up toward the cliff.
 Hike up the left side of this ravine.
 Once directly below the cliff, the easiest approach up the final steep hillside begins from a small rock slab on your left.
 From this slab, a faint trail meanders up the hillside to the base of Fistfighter and The Warm Up.
 If you don't find this path, you'll likely resort to some unpleasant bushwhacking up the hillside until you eventually reach the cliff.
 The old approach trail up this final hillside led straight to the base of the roof crack Desperate Reality, but ever since a large fire burned the entire hillside sometime around 2012, this original trail became completely obscured. -banks Banks 2016

-Classic Climbing Routes in Desperate Dome (Desperate Reality Cliff)
+Classic Climbing Routes at Desperate Dome (Desperate Reality Cliff)